shaljames/Data-Acquisition/README.md

 # Data-Acquisition
-The Folder in the main branch has everything needed to run the Assignment 1a notebook.
-The data was big, so it's zipped and uploaded in the same folder.
+The Folder in the main branch has everything needed to run the Assignment 1a, 1b notebook.
+Some data is big, so it's zipped and uploaded in the same folder.